General Overview

 Summer Search: provides students with professional mentoring and transformational summer experiences, as well as on-going supports in navigating college life, career coaching, and internship placements

-The College Counseling Team
+The College and Career Counseling Team

-Ms. Rivera, Director of College Counseling
+Ms. Rivera, Director of College and Career Counseling

 Ms. Ennis, Writing Center Facilitator